Working with Let's Encrypt using HAProxy-WI

 it is meant to significantly lower the complexity of setting up and maintaining TLS encryption.

 HAProxy-WI provides the ability to get Let's Encrypt certificate via web interface.
 When you press a button

 "Get certificate" HAProxy-WI connects to remote server, installs the Certbot and with the Certbot try to obtain certificate

 for your domain.

-After successfuly obtaining HAProxy-WI creates cron job which will start monthly and renew your certificates
+After successfully obtaining HAProxy-WI creates cron job which will start monthly and renew your certificates.

 Before obtain a Let's Encrypt certificate you must do next action:

 Make sure that sets properly A/AAA DNS record to server's public IP address

 Make sure that your e-mail is active and you have access to it

 Make sure that HAProxy accessible by 80(HTTP) port.
 Check you firewalls